steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 #### Commit
 ### General
     Today
+            Unit Tests
+                Preview POST
+                Preview GET

         Runtime error does not propagate back to UI.
+            Enhance the ProgressBar to show processing progress obtained by GET of GeneratedFileModel metadata.
+                Polling is done based on a timer.
             The runtime failure happens during the DependencyManager processing (FileGenerate) so it is not synchronous with the Put request.
                 The Solver could mark the output mesh as invalid and encode the status result in a metadata file written to the file folder.
                     Should the GeneratedFile be deleted if the Solver fails?